 Figure 8 shows one spool assembly in cross section.
 It includes a spool of fiber 60, with a spring loaded support rod 64.
 In the nominal position, rod 64 is pulled downwardly toward the gearbox assembly, which locks the spool, which is typically cardboard, to the output flange.
 When the spool is to be unlocked, the rod 64 is pulled upwardly and rotated to bring it into a higher locked position.
 The spool 60 may then be changed if desired.
 After loading a new spool, a switching motion of the rod relocks it in place.

 Also when the locking rod is in its nominal position, pulled downwardly, support pads 67 are expanded due to a wedge action.
-The expansion of the pads 670applies a normal force to the spool which results in a friction hold on the spool.
+The expansion of the pads 67 applies a normal force to the spool which results in a friction hold on the spool.
 This ensures that the carbon spool rotates at the same rate as the gear box output flange.

 A linear displacement sensor 70 or linear encoder, such as a magnetic encoder, on the dancer assembly, discussed in more detail below, indicates the linear displacement of the dancer element.
 This information is fed to the servo motor directly and also to the PLC, depending on the embodiment, for error detection.